design agency

 • Hours billed

-• Followers on social media
+• Engagement on social media

 As you craft your OKRs, don’t be afraid to get ambitious — you don’t have to (and in fact probably shouldn’t) achieve all of them.
-The team I was on at Google aimed to achieve 70% of their OKRs — if you achieved 100%, the consensus was that you weren’t setting them high enough.
+The team I was on at Google aimed to achieve 70% of their OKRs — if you achieved 100%, the consensus was that you weren’t setting them high enough!

-Starting your own agency is complex and takes a lot of work.
-It’s understandable to feel overwhelmed or bogged down by the details, but if this happens, try to remind yourself of what you love about design in the first place.
-Go to galleries and museums, buy magazines if the cover catches your eye, look up the latest work of the designers you admire, watch and attend conferences.
-Often, that can give you the motivation you need to push through.
-As someone who’s been in your shoes before, I understand what a big task you have ahead of you — but I also know that the creative freedom, flexibility and sense of ownership you get from starting your own business makes the effort completely worth it.
+As someone who’s been in your shoes before, I understand what a big task you have ahead of you.
+However, I also know that the creative freedom, flexibility and sense of ownership you get from starting your own business makes the effort completely worth it.

 Anastasia Salazar Ltd. is an independent design studio for tailored branding and digital designs.
 Reach out to learn how we can help you fuel growth and maximize your brand’s impact.